SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 = How do I set up Google Tag Manager (GTM) tracking for events (the easy way)? =

 To save you time and eliminate errors, your plugin provides a "GTM Import File."
-This recipe contains all the tags, triggers, and variables needed for GTM to listen for your plugin's custom events (like `jump_link_click` and `scroll_depth`) and send them to Google Analytics.
+This recipe contains all the tags, triggers, and variables necessary for GTM to listen for your plugin's custom events (like `jump_link_click` and `scroll_depth`) and send them to Google Analytics.

 This setup is a two-part process.
 First, you'll configure GTM, then you'll configure Google Analytics.